 ETQ and Validation

 ETQ offers a validation approach and solution options to deliver expedited validation with minimal disruption.
 Our solution looks at defining the intended use and potential risk in a system, while minimizing the validation effort by using the “least burdensome approach.”
 ETQ’s validation offerings for life science companies are fully aligned with regulations and industry guidance and offer a comprehensive approach based on guidance like GAMP 5.
-Take a look at our Validation Guide for more information.

 A New Kind of QMS for a New Kind of Validation